 - Psychosocial Assessment: We are not currently billing for this service

 Check with your insurance plan to see what type of coverage they allow.

 Please ask for help or contact our financial resources.

-Family Wellness Core Groups and Monthly Groups:A fee of $300 is charged for the year of programming that includes both the Core groups and the monthly groups.
+Family Wellness Monthly Groups:A fee of $150 is charged for the year of programming in the monthly groups.
 This fee is generally not covered by insurance, but may be covered by Flexible Spending Accounts.
 Financial assistance is available.
 Contact the Pediatric Medical Social Worker: 253-403-4665.